sourcegraph/handbook/content/departments/technical-success/ta/digital-success/team-culture/digital-success-program.md

 #### Targeted Outreach

-The Digital Scaled team consistently tracks customer usage across the customer journey.
+The Digital Success team consistently tracks customer usage across the customer journey.
 We focus on sending customized enablement resources based on individual usage and adoption, ensuring our customers receive tailored support for optimal platform utilization

 ##### Poor or Concerning Health